-It really shouldn’t come as any surprise to anyone following my stitches that in the most recent Xstitch magazine, when allowed to “do anything” I chose something 3D.
-After all, a lot of people reading this know about me thanks to my 3D transforming cross stitch, and so for my companion piece this quarter, I thought I’d do something a little different.
-I thought I’d do a round up of the best 3D cross stitch out there (other than my own that is).
+I simply love any 3D cross stitch, that really shouldn’t be a surprise to any of you that know my own stitches.
+After all, a lot of people reading this know about me thanks to my 3D transforming cross stitch, but I know that not a lot of people known 3D cross stitch in the same way as I do.
+So I thought I’d do a round-up of the best 3D cross stitch out there (other than my own that is).

 The best for play

-I like to make 3D cross stitch for two main reasons; its complexity and its tactileness.
-As a result whenever I look at others 3D cross stitch, I think of actually using it.
-BlackMageHeart has taken this to another step all together though, with her minature Harvest Moon playset, created for a friend’s kid.
+I like to make 3D cross stitch for two main reasons; its complexity and its tactile nature.
+As a result, whenever I look at others 3D cross stitch, I think of actually using it.
+BlackMageHeart has taken this to another step all together though, with her miniature Harvest Moon playset, created for a friend’s kid.
 It not only includes the barn (a staple for many 3D cross stitches) but the farmer, animals, and various crops at different stages of completion.
 To top the whole thing off its set within a frame with a cross stitched field.
 A fantastic playset regardless of being in stitches.

 The most complicated

 That second reason I like 3D cross stitch so much?
 It’s complexity.
 I’m far from the first to make a complex 3D stitch, and in fact, the most well known of 3D cross stitchers, The Nutmeg Company, beat me to the post by a whole year with their stunningly detailed 18 count Windsor Castle cross stitch for the Queen’s jubilee in 2002.
 Sadly despite its fantastic design, we don’t have any better pictures, but it comes complete with the entire grounds, to scale, with fun details like corgis running around the outside!